 Another less-is-more trend that Claire sees working well these days is “the spirit-specific happy hour.”
 In Los Angeles, for example, hotspot Harvard & Stone does $6 one-ounce pours of any Mezcal they carry, including Del Maguey Pechuga, every day from when they open at 8pm until 9:30pm.

-Be sure to read Part 2 of this series next week.
-You’ll learn 5 more steps to making sure your Happy Hour stands out from the crowd.
+Be sure to read Part 2 of this series to learn 5 more steps to making sure your happy hour stands out from the crowd.